JustinPatenaude/balticathletics/products/volleyball.md

 - photo: "/VQ200W-CAN MHSAA ball 2021.png"
   title: "**New** 2021 MHSAA Official Volleyball - $68.50"
 promotions:
-- title: Mikasa FIVB Snow Volleyball SV335-V8
-  image: "/SV335-V8-B.jpg"
-  price: 47
-  description: |-
-    ORDER NOW FOR DECEMBER DELIVERY

-    • Professional Model as seen in the world’s top Professional games

-    • Perfect for our Canadian winter, this ball is a great addition to your volleyball options

-    • Iconic 8 paneled design with contrasting colors for spin tracking

-    • Stable Softness even in cold winter weather from 2 years of development and testing

-    • Laminating construction and covering with sponge material enable the ball to combine the perfect water proofness and softness in extremely low temperature

-    • FOB Winnipeg
 - title: CLEARANCE - Cosom CX-700095-00 Foam Multipurpose/Volleyball Ball - 7.5"
   image: "/2020-03-30 11.33.27.jpg"
   price: 4